-Replacing single-pane windows with double-pane windows that have high-performance glass may be cost effective, but you could also consider installing exterior storm windows.
-Storm windows will produce similar savings at a far lower initial cost.
-Some types of storm windows are also a good option for those living in apartments.
+Replacing single-pane windows with double-pane windows that have high-performance glass may be cost effective, but you could also consider installing low emissivity (low-e) storm windows.
+Installing interior or exterior energy-efficient storm windows that are rated by the Attachment Energy Rating Council (AERC) can produce similar savings but at about 1/3 of the cost.
 Storm windows can help reduce air movement into and out of existing windows, helping to improve comfort and reduce heating and cooling costs.

 Low-E Storm Windows